 C. LL.M. students who wish to transfer between the Part-time and Full-time Divisions must obtain the written approval of the Director and Associate Deans.
 Approval must be obtained prior to registration for the semester the transfer will take effect.

-D. No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LL.M.
-Program or Summer School towards the Master of Laws (General) at Suffolk University Law School.
+- No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LL.M.
+Program or Summer School towards the Master of Laws in Global Law and Technology at Suffolk University Law School.
 Such Transfer Credits must have been earned after the completion of a basic law degree, within a reasonable period of time before acceptance into the LL.M., and not already counted towards another program or degree.
 The award of Transfer Credits shall be at the discretion of the Director and the Associate Deans.

 A. All International LL.M. students must satisfactorily complete a Required Course, "Introduction to U.S. Law, Legal Reasoning and Writing."